 When it is appropriate to restrict less than the entire parcel, the owner can define the area to be restricted by using a legal description of that smaller contaminated area.
 This can be accomplished in one of two ways.
 It can be incorporated as the Exhibit A legal description, in which case only the restricted portion is encumbered (i.e., the IC is a lien on the title of only the restricted portion).
 Alternatively, the legal description of the smaller contaminated area can be incorporated as the Exhibit B legal description (with the Exhibit A legal description describing the entirely-owned property), in which case the entirely-owned property is encumbered (i.e., the IC is a lien on the entirely-owned property), but the restriction applies to only the smaller defined area.
 For example, if the parcel is 20 acres, only a ¼ acre area of contaminated soil remains, and the only restriction is the maintenance of a cap (e.g., two feet of clean soil), then the legal description of the restricted area in the IC should describe only the contaminated ¼ acre.
 Along with a legal description of the restricted portion, the owner should include a Specific Purpose Survey, Boundary Survey or Sketch and Description as defined under Chapter 5J-17, F.A.C. (collectively referred to as a “Survey”), using minimum technical standards (MTS).
 In addition, the Survey should include four corners of the restricted portion labeled with the state plane coordinates (SPC) system or geographical coordinates.
-The Survey will become an exhibit to the IC, and it will be incorporated by reference.
+The Survey will be an exhibit to the IC, referenced in the body of the RC by the appropriate exhibit reference (e.g. Exhibit B), and incorporated by reference.

 Note, however, that when the IC encumbers less than the entirely-owned property, unless the restricted area abuts a public right of way, the FDEP will still need ingress and egress access to that smaller encumbered area for inspection and audit purposes.
 If the encumbered area does not abut a public right of way, a non-exclusive site access easement in favor of the FDEP should be recorded that grants FDEP access to the encumbered (and restricted) area.
 This may be provided in the form of a non-exclusive blanket easement over the entire property using a legal description for the entire parcel (i.e., from the granting deed under which the property owner obtained title or as described in the Title Report) for an RC using Form A, or by using Form B for an RC together with a legally described easement area connecting the restricted (encumbered) area to the public right of way.
 See Attachment 4 for an example of a site access easement.
 A legal description describing the ingress and egress corridor to the public right of way is necessary for this easement, and the corridor should be identified on the Survey exhibit described above.
-Finally, the survey exhibit should be included as an exhibit to the access easement document.
+Finally, the Survey exhibit should be included as an exhibit to the access easement document.

 If a property owner proposes to subdivide the property to limit the area to be restricted and requests your input, please be certain that the “contaminated parcel” is of sufficient size to ensure that the potential for groundwater movement and plume migration are adequately addressed if groundwater contamination is an issue.